jpmorganchase/modular/README.md

 ##### `"view"`

-This type identifies modules that export a single React component as their default export.
-Modular makes these modules available via a dynamically generated view map with `modular-views.macro`.
-Read more about views in [this explainer](/docs/views.md).
+This type identifies modules that export a single React component as their default export. `modular` makes these modules available via a dynamically generated view map with `modular-views.macro`.
+Read more about Views in [this explainer](/docs/views.md).

 ##### `"app"`